For ERS Tier 3 and 4 Members

 (Articles 14 and 15)

-A DRO gives us specific direction on how your retirement benefits should be divided.
+Any division of your benefits must be stated in the form of a Domestic Relations Order (DRO) — a legal document that gives us specific instructions on how your benefits should be divided.
 However, it does not allow for a distribution of your pension until you actually retire, die or terminate membership.

 If you are divorced, it is especially important to review your beneficiary designations to ensure your benefits will be distributed according to your wishes.
 Effective July 7, 2008, beneficiary designations for certain benefits are revoked when a divorce, annulment or judicial separation becomes final.
 An exception applies if the terms of a DRO specify otherwise.
-Beneficiary designations may be revoked for the Ordinary Death Benefit, Cash Refund Initial Value option (Tier 1), Cash Refund Contributions option (Tiers 1 & 2) and the Five and Ten Year Certain options.
+Beneficiary designations may be revoked for the Ordinary Death Benefit and Five and Ten Year Certain options.
 The Survivor Benefit beneficiary designations made by retirees who chose the Single Life Allowance option or certain alternative options may also be revoked.

 For more information about our DRO template and how divorce may affect your retirement benefits, please visit our Divorce and Your Benefits page.
 If you have any questions, you or your legal representative should email our Matrimonial Bureau at email@example.com.